 Access the theater via bus or train from Kyoto Station .
-Ask at the station which buses head to Gion Kaburenjo Theater.
-Alternatively, the nearest subway station is Gion-Shijo on the Keihan subway line.
-It's about 8 minutes on foot from the station.
+The nearest subway station is Gion-Shijo on the Keihan subway line.
+The theater is about 8 minutes on foot from the station.

 The Miyako Odori began in 1872 during the First Kyoto Exposition, and Gion Kaburenjo Theater was built for the occasion